Matteo0301/BVC/README.md

 ## Initial goods allocation:

+> Note: our market must be initialized with **new_random()** any other use will probably cause unwanted behaviour.

 - `eur` := random percentage in range `[25%,35%)` of `STARTING_CAPITAL`.
 - `second_good` := random percentage in range `[30%,36%)` of `(STARTING_CAPITAL - eur)`.
 - `third_good` := random percentage in range `[45%,55%)` of `(STARTING_CAPITAL - eur - to_eur(second_good) )`.
 - `fourth_good` := the remaining capital.

-> In the initialization, good order is randomized.
+> Note: In the initialization, good order is randomized.

 ## Price fluctuation:

 > **Premise**: `eur` always has a 1:1 conversion rate

 The following rules are applied: